darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : Please note that this desaturation strategy has changed compared to previous versions of _filmic rgb_ (which provided a different slider control labelled _extreme luminance saturation_).
 You can revert to the previous desaturation behaviour by selecting "v3 (2019)" in the _color science_ setting on the [_options_](#options) tab.

+: This control is set to 0 by default and it is now recommended that saturation is handled earlier in the pipeline.
+A preset "add basic colorfulness" has been added to the [_color balance rgb_](./color-balance-rgb.md) module for this purpose.

 ## display

 The parameters in this tab should rarely require adjustment.